-Our client contacted Enhabit as part of their brand new passivhaus build on the edge of a beautiful Victorian park in Roundhay, Leeds to request airtightness forensic testing services.
+Our client contacted Enhabit as part of their brand new Passivhaus build on the edge of a beautiful Victorian park in Roundhay, Leeds to request airtightness forensic testing services.

 Passivhaus airtightness testing services

-The client chose Enhabit because of our unique position as both passivhaus consultants and a building airtightness testing organisation.
+The client chose Enhabit because of our unique position as both Passivhaus consultants and a building airtightness testing organisation.

-The passivhaus airtightness testing criteria is very different to the standard Building Regulations / SAP testing criteria, requiring different building volume calculations and a broader understanding of the aims and requirements of a passivhaus.
-An initial testing organisation that the client had appointed had failed to understand the distinction of this project being a passivhaus, and consequently had been unable to correctly test the property.
+The Passivhaus airtightness testing criteria is very different to the standard Building Regulations / SAP testing criteria, requiring different building volume calculations and a broader understanding of the aims and requirements of a Passivhaus.
+An initial testing organisation that the client had appointed had failed to understand the distinction of this project being a Passivhaus, and consequently had been unable to correctly test the property.

 Forensic testing to search the build site for airtightness issues

 Whilst the property was depressurised Enhabit’s lead airtightness technician assessed the building fabric for leaks and punctures that may affect the final airtightness figure.
 The gas condenser boiler casing was found to be faulty, failing to seal itself airtight as part of its balancing.
-This remedial action will be followed up by the contractor team to fix and seal.
+This remedial action was followed up by the contractor team to fix and seal.

 High levels of airtightness deliver a warm, healthy home

 The house needed to be airtightness tested again as part of the compliance stage for both Building Regulations and Passivhaus accreditation.
 Once completed, the property would prove to be immensely warm and comfortable in winter and cool in summer, with exceptionally high indoor air quality.